 Taking a break from comedy through his time at secondary school, Charlie spent most of his teenage years writing or researching aspects of the television and film industries.
 Although far from being an A* student, Charlie loved school; certainly not for Science and Maths, but for the many ‘extra curriculum’ drama groups and shows he produced outside of the classroom.

 Charlie always said he would avoid university and the three extra years in education and instead ‘get his foot into the industry door.’
-He kept his word when, four months after leaving sixth form, he found The Colour House Theatre, Merton Abbey Mills, SW19.
+He kept his word when, four months after leaving sixth form, he found Colour House Theatre, SW19.
 After just one audition he was cast as Aladdin in the 2011 Christmas Pantomime – his theatrical debut – which begun an ongoing affinity between himself and the venue.

-Charlie has presented countless live events, plus online series’ using improvisation and an auto-cue and he now hosts a weekly radio show for community station SUSYRadio.
+Charlie has presented countless live events and online series – using either improvisation skills, scripts or an auto-cue – and he now hosts a weekly radio show for community station SUSYRadio.
 He is able to turn his hand to different styles of presenting depending on what the job needs.
-Charlie is most proud of being the Master of Ceremonies at Mitcham Carnival for the past seven years.
+Charlie is most proud of being the Master of Ceremonies at Mitcham Carnival for the past eight years.
 He works voluntarily for Merton Council to book every act for the main stage, before presenting them to 10,000 local people on the day.